Table of Contents[Hide][Show]

 7. Sleep Well

 You can also lose or not achieve your desired intermittent fasting results if you lack sleep.
-Sleep deprivation can lead to many problems, including the poor ability to control hunger.
+Sleep deprivation can lead to many problems, including the poor ability to control food intake and weight.

 It can increase the production of a hormone called ghrelin, which stimulates the appetite.
-It may also decrease the release of leptin, which should curb it.
+It may also decrease the release of leptin, which helps curb appetite.

 Lack of sleep may also make you want to eat more cookies and other types of sweets.
 This is because it may activate endocannabinoid, the same type of lipid you stimulate when you take marijuana.

-This intermittent fasting guide brings you closer to the intermittent fasting results you want, but only if you’re willing to work hard for it.
-It’s okay if you fail once in a while, as most people do.
+This intermittent fasting beginner’s guide can bring you closer to the dieting results you want, but only if you’re willing to put in some effort and dedication.
+But—it’s okay if you fail or occasionally fall short, as most people do.

-What’s essential is you get back on track as soon as you can, provided you have your doctor’s blessing and it’s doing your body some good.
+What’s essential is you get back on track as soon as you can, provided you’re following your doctor’s or dietitian’s medical advice and it’s doing your body some good.